brettz9/asyouwish/README.md

 Executable Builder functions such as associating desktop file extensions with web applications to be requested via the web).

+XULRunner might also conceivably be used with WebAppFind instead of Firefox for a more light weight "executable" environment.

 # Comparison to ["Molecule Man"](http://en.wikipedia.org/wiki/Molecule_Man) in the Marvel Universe

 Sorry, I just love the analogy too much whereby the "Molecule Man" in Marvel